 Inaugurated in 2005, our annual gala dinner, SNOW (Say No to the Oppression of Women), is Singapore Committee for UN Women’s highly anticipated fundraising event.
 It is held annually in support of women and girls’ empowerment in Singapore and in the region.

-Each annual SNOW event sees Singapore’s deeply engaged, passionate and socially-conscious executives, entrepreneurs and philanthropists come together for an unforgettable evening of glamour, gastronomy and goodwill.
-And, to date the SNOW gala benefit has raised almost $3,5 million to support the critical work of Singapore Committee for UN Women in stopping oppression and violence towards women at home and abroad.
+Each SNOW gala sees Singapore’s deeply engaged, passionate and socially-conscious executives, entrepreneurs and philanthropists come together for an evening of glamour, gastronomy and goodwill.

 80% of net proceeds will help fund our local projects.